stratosphereips/StratosphereLinuxIPS/modules/rnn_cc_detection/README.md

 ---

-# Training
+# Training of Models to do Command and Control detection
-Slips comes with a pre-trained model that we trained in the datasets shown in this folder.
+Slips comes with a pre-trained model that we trained in the datasets shown in the folder `modules/rnn_cc_detection/datasets`.
 The datasets comes from many verified malware C&C connections that we have executed.
 The dataset also has normal connections that could be misdetected if not in included in the training.

-However, you can add your own connections and letters to the training dataset and retrain your own NN model.
-For that there is a python file called `training_code/rnn_model_training.py` that can be used.
+However, you can add your own connections and letters to the training dataset, or you can also use the current ones to train your own model.

+If you see how we train our models, check `training_code/rnn_model_training.py`.
+This can be used like this:

 ```bash
 python training_code/rnn_model_training.py -v 3 -D datasets/all_datasets_raw -S new_rnn_model.h5